 The most common cause of hirsutism is

-There are many uncommon causes of hirsutism (see Some Causes and Features of Hirsutism):
+There are many less common causes of hirsutism (see Some Causes and Features of Hirsutism):

 Most commonly, hypertrichosis is caused by